-At 10-15 kms/hour the Land Cruiser crawls through potholes, jolts over bumps and carefully drives onto wooden constructions called bridges.
-Hour after hour, day after day we drive at a turtle’s pace.
-This is the main highway between Manaus and Porto Velho, in the heart of the Brazilian Amazon: the infamous, 800 km-long BR319 of which we’ve heard nothing but horror stories.
+The Land Cruiser crawls through potholes, jolts over bumps, and carefully drives onto wooden constructions called bridges.
+Hour after hour, day after day, we drive at a turtle’s pace on the infamous, 800-km-long BR319.

 The BR319 was constructed in the 1970s as one of the first roads to open up the Amazon to the rest of the Brazilian economy.
-However, this is a region that often gets flooded during the rainy season and the construction was so poorly done that the road quickly fell into disrepair.
+However, the region often gets flooded during the rainy season and the construction was so poorly done that the road quickly fell into disrepair.
 Nowadays, all trucks and most vehicles ferry their way up and down between Manaus and Porto Velho.

 Traveling Slowly or Slow Travel?

 The rocking motion of the Land Cruiser brought me in a meditative state.
 My body moved forward, backward, sideways, my eyes followed green tree after green tree for hours on end with an occasional lizard crossing the shimmering road, or a toucan flying across.
 On the barely two-meter-wide path, some stretches of a yellow line were visible.
 It was hard to believe at one time this line separated a two-lane highway.

 Traveling slowly it was indeed, with days of barely covering 100 kilometers a day.
 But was it slow travel?

 As we hit the final stretch of the BR319, I realized it was not.

 Anxiety on the BR319